Yalantis/GuillotineMenu/README.md

 ### Customisation

 Of course, you can assign different "supportView" or "presentButton" for menu, but we think that's the best case would be behaviour like in Example project.

-To specify the length of an animation effect, change the value of the 'duration' property.
+To specify the length of an animation effect, change the value of the "duration" property.

 Also, you have wonderful delegate methods of animator: